-We provide numerical investigation of proposed domain decomposition schemes for plane unilateral contact problems of two elastic bodies $\Omega _{\alpha } \subset {\mathbb R}^{2} $, $\alpha =1,2$.
-For the numerical solution of linear variational problems in subdomains, we use finite element method (FEM) with linear and quadratic triangular elements.
+We perform the numerical analysis of proposed domain decomposition schemes for plane problems of unilateral contact between two elastic bodies $\Omega_{\alpha} \subset {\mathbb R}^{2}$, $\alpha=1,2$.
+For the numerical solution of linear variational problems in subdomains, we use the finite element method (FEM) with linear and quadratic triangular elements.

+Note, that since proposed DDMs are obtained on the continuous level, their convergence rate does not depend on the solution methods in subdomains, if these methods are exact.
+If the methods, used in subdomains are numerical, the number of iterations will decrease as the precision of approximations in subdomains will increase.
+Therefore, the proposed domain decomposition algorithms are scalable.

-At first let us compare the convergence rates of different particular domain decomposition schemes.
+At first, let us compare the convergence rates of different particular domain decomposition schemes.

-Consider contact problem of two transversally isotropic elastic bodies $\Omega _{\alpha } $, $\alpha =1,2$ with the plane of isotropy, parallel to the plane $x_{2} =0$ (fig.~2).
+Consider the contact problem for two transversally isotropic bodies $\Omega_{\alpha}$, $\alpha=1,2$, with the plane of isotropy, parallel to the plane $x_{2}=0$ (Fig.~2) \cite {PII_8}.

-The material properties of the bodies are: ${E_{\alpha } \mathord{\left/ {\vphantom {E_{\alpha } E'_{\alpha } }} \right. \kern-\nulldelimiterspace} E'_{\alpha } } =2$, ${G_{\alpha } \mathord{\left/ {\vphantom {G_{\alpha } G'_{\alpha } }} \right. \kern-\nulldelimiterspace} G'_{\alpha } } =2$, $\nu _{\alpha } =\nu '_{\alpha } =0.3$, where $E_{\alpha } $, $\nu _{\alpha } $, and $G_{\alpha } $ -- are the elasticity modulus, Poisson's ratio, and the shear modulus for the body $\Omega _{\alpha } $ in the plane of isotropy, and $E'_{\alpha } $, $\nu '_{\alpha } $, $G'_{\alpha } $ are these constants in the orthogonal direction, $\alpha =1,2$.
+The material properties of the bodies are: ${E_{\alpha} \mathord{\left/ {\vphantom {E_{\alpha} E'_{\alpha} }} \right. \kern-\nulldelimiterspace} E'_{\alpha}} =2$, ${G_{\alpha} \mathord{\left/ {\vphantom {G_{\alpha} G'_{\alpha} }} \right. \kern-\nulldelimiterspace} G'_{\alpha} } =2$, $\nu_{\alpha} =\nu'_{\alpha} =0.3$, where $E_{\alpha}$, $\nu_{\alpha}$, and $G_{\alpha}$ are the elasticity modulus, Poisson's ratio, and the shear modulus for the body $\Omega_{\alpha}$ in the plane of isotropy, and $E'_{\alpha}$, $\nu'_{\alpha}$, $G'_{\alpha}$ are these constants in the orthogonal direction, $\alpha=1,2$.